oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

 ```
 (we're just saving the params away for later use)

-Locate where the EntityManager is defined and add a `@PersistenceContext(unitName = "HelidonATPJTA")`
+Locate where the EntityManager is defined in the StockResource and add the `@PersistenceContext(unitName = "HelidonATPJTA")` annotation

 ```
+public class StockResource {
 	@PersistenceContext(unitName = "HelidonATPJTA")
 	private EntityManager entityManager;
 ```